 or sexually abusing any child or vulnerable adult

-• Reporting to the appropriate manager any evidence or reasonable
+• Reporting to the designated safeguarding person or lead

 • Sharing information about good practice and child protection

 with children, parents and carers and staff

 • Sharing information about concerns with the relevant agencies